iQuHACK/2024_IonQ/team_falqon_readme.md

 Follow these steps to experience "Your Wonderland, Alice":

 To run a simulation of possible interactions:
-1. Navigate to the simulation folder and run `backend_sim.ipynb`.
+1. Navigate to the 'simulation' folder and run `backend_sim.ipynb`.
+2. You should be able to see Alice's social interaction graphs grow with time!

 To run a game with possible interactions:
-1. Navigate to the game folder and run `backend_game.py`.
+1. Navigate to the 'game' folder and run `backend_game.py`.
+2. You should be able to make decisions from the perspective of Alice, running on a quantum simulator backend!

 See PDF for the full storyline of Alice!